iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 > Good<br> :date: __2020-12-11 15:53:14__

 > Tricky to get set up but after that works like a charm<br> :date: __2020-12-02 23:26:24__

-> Had a couple issues trying to figure out what to do at first, but I figured it out.<br> :date: __2020-12-01 23:17:23__

-> A ways to go but a great start.
-The login process could be smoother, takes a bit to get in so log in before you need it.
-The image is a bit stretched in the app vs your id card.
-Lastly, I wish they did more education to businesses so they understand this is a legal version of identification.<br> :date: __2020-11-07 05:06:04__

-> *update* changed review from 1 to 4 stars.
-After failed attempts to load, contacted support team and it loaded perfectly.
-Not convenient that, but yes loaded.
-Has worked great since.
-Used ID to get fishing license no prob.
-Used for other times no prob In state.
-Not used a lot, but nice when I have.<br> :date: __2020-10-26 15:59:26__

-> Works well, wish it had more resource information available<br> :date: __2020-10-15 20:19:38__

-> Love the digital ID.
-More business need to accept it.<br> :date: __2020-09-19 23:54:56__